Nexmo/nexmo-cli/README.md

 *Note: you may need root/admin privileges to install the CLI globally.*

-After install, set up the CLI with your [Nexmo](https://dashboard.nexmo.com/settings) API key and secret:
+After installation, set up the CLI with your [Nexmo](https://dashboard.nexmo.com/settings) API key and secret:

 ```
 > nexmo setup <api_key> <api_secret>